itead/Segnix/libraries/itead_IoTgo/README.md

 Online API documentation can be reached at <http://docs.iteadstudio.com/IoTgo-ino/>.

+More about IoTgo open source cloud platform at https://github.com/itead/IoTgo-Platform.

 ## How to get started

 On the homepage of API documentation, the tabs of Modules, Classes and Examples